Cheshmeh Mazar

-Cheshmeh Mazar (چشمه مزار, also Romanized as Cheshmeh Mazār; also known as Cheshmeh Marār) is a village in Nashtifan Rural District, in the Central District of Khaf County, Razavi Khorasan Province, Iran.
-At the 2006 census, its population was 150, in 34 families.
+Cheshmeh Mazar (چشمه مزار) (Note: Also romanized as Cheshmeh Mazār; also known as Cheshmeh Marār) is a village in Nashtifan Rural District of the Central District in Khaf County, Razavi Khorasan province, Iran.

+Demographics

+Population

+At the time of the 2006 National Census, the village's population was 150 in 34 households.
+The following census in 2011 counted 174 people in 38 households.
+The 2016 census measured the population of the village as 187 people in 39 households.